TaranDahl/Phobos/docs/User-Interface.md

 ### Show Some Progress

 - You can now let the buildings with factories draw an extra bar below HP bar to show the progress of production by setting `FactoryProgressDisplay=true`, and buildings with main superweapon to show the progress of the superweapon by setting `MainSWProgressDisplay=true`.
+  - `FactoryProgressDisplay` draw the pips with frame 4 from `pips.shp`.
+  - `MainSWProgressDisplay` draw the pips with frame 6 from `pips.shp`.

 In `rulesmd.ini`:
 ```ini